-- 2) Exam and Quiz Average: Three quizzes (five short answer questions covering lecture only since the last exam), two exams (consisting of multiple choice, short answer, and essay questions), a comprehensive final exam, homework and participation will determine the exam grade portion. - Make-ups will not be given for missed exams or quizzes.
-If a student is unable to attend a quiz or exam, he or she is required to call me as soon as possible and be prepared to substantiate why the absence occurred.
+2) Quiz, Exam & Homework Average: Three quizzes (five short answer questions covering only lecture since the last exam), two exams (consisting of multiple choice, short answer, and essay questions), a comprehensive final exam, participation in review sessions and homework will determine the exam grade portion.

+- Make-ups will not be given for missed exams or quizzes.
+If a student is unable to attend a quiz or exam, he or she is required to contact me as soon as possible and be prepared to substantiate why the absence occurred.
 Lack of contact may result in a zero for the exam or quiz, at my discretion.
 With an acceptable excuse, the final will count as a make-up for a maximum of one exam or quiz. - Exam and quiz grades will not be curved. - Homework will be assigned at MyEconLab.com.
-Each assignment must be completed by the due date to qualify for full credit.
-Late homework will have 10% deducted for each day after the due date.
-The homework will not be accepted beyond 7 days after the due date.
-You will need to use the access code with your book purchased from the bookstore or you will have to go online to purchase access directly at www.mypearsonstore.com.
-The Course ID is available on Blackboard and is needed in addition to the access code packaged with your text or purchased directly.

-- Students are required to provide Scantrons for taking the exams. - Participation grade will be determined by active participation in the review classes prior to the exams and final exam. - Bonus points for final exam: If there are NO absences at all, then five bonus points will be added to your final exam grade.
+You will need to use the access code with your book purchased from the bookstore or you will have to go online to purchase access directly at www.cengage.com for \$90. - Students are required to provide #882 Scantrons for taking the exams. - Bonus points for final exam: If there are NO absences at all, then five bonus points will be added to your final exam grade.
 If there are no more than two absences, three points will be added.
 Absences due to illness or personal reasons will not need to be verified but will be counted against the bonus points.
 The only exception to this is absence due to school-related activities, as long as there is verification for the absence.
 Attendance taken in class, sign-in sheets, or verification of school related activity will be the only documentation allowed for the bonus points, so it is up to the student to sign in each class period or provide documentation.
-More than two tardies (arrival after role has been taken) or early departures will be counted as an absence. - Grades for the exam and quiz average will be determined by the following point system:
+More than three tardies (arrival after role has been taken) or early departures will be counted as an absence. - Grades for the exam portion will be determined by the following point system:

-Three quizzes (10 each) 30 A = 90 - 105 points
+Three quizzes (10 points each) 30 A = 90 - 105 points

-Two exams (15 each) 30 B = 80 - 89.5
+Two exams (15 points each) 30 B = 80 - 89.5

 Homework 10 C = 70 - 79.5

-Participation 5 D = 60 - 69.5
+Participation in reviews 5 D = 60 - 69.5

-Final comprehensive exam 25 F = less than 59.5
+Comprehensive Final Exam 25 F = less than 59.5

-- 100
+100